danielvtan/MovieCom/README.md

 // select the clip by name then plays it jump.gotoAndPlay("jumpUp", 10);

-// select the clop by name the stops it jump.gotoAndStop("jumpDown", 5);
+// select the clip by name then stops it jump.gotoAndStop("jumpDown", 5);

 // dispose children after use